-A web page is a container that holds text, images and media in a structure that makes it possible for anyone using a web browser or mobile phone that’s connected to the internet to see it and in many case to interact with the information contained on the web page.
+A web page is at it’s heart an empty container (something into which other things can be put).
+The container holds text, images and media in a structure making it possible for anyone using a web browser or mobile device connected to the internet to see it.
+And in many cases to interact with the information contained within the container (web page).

 Web pages also can be presented on a single computer or network that is not connected to the internet and in this example the web pages would be for private view only.